Drug information provided by: IBM Micromedex

 Before you have any medical tests, tell the medical doctor in charge that you are taking this medicine.
 The results of some tests may be affected by this medicine.

 This medicine may make you dizzy, drowsy, or lightheaded.
 Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous until you know how this medicine affects you.

 Using this medicine while you are pregnant may cause neonatal withdrawal syndrome in your newborn child.
-Tell your doctor right away if your child has the following symptoms: abnormal sleep pattern, diarrhea, high-pitched cry, irritability, shakiness or tremor, weight loss, vomiting, or failure to gain weight.
+Tell your doctor right away if your baby has an abnormal sleep pattern, diarrhea, a high-pitched cry, irritability, shakiness or tremors, weight loss, vomiting, or fails to gain weight.